'Netflix and Alphabet Will Need To Become ISPs, Fast' - Slashdot

 At this point, they don't even have to buy politicians, they just need to promote the political party that isn't batshit crazy to the people that seem to think batshit crazy is a sensible position.

 Not one mention of the FTC?
-(Score:3)
+(Score:4, Interesting)

 Net Neutrality isn't dead, its just not being reinforced by the FCC, the FTC now owns it.